What We Do:

 - Identify the effects of changes in the health care system on patient outcomes, including reduced substance use and sustained recovery, as well as the quality of treatment for those with substance use disorders.

 Staff Biographies for Services Research Branch:

 - Sarah Q. Duffy, Ph.D. - Associate Director for Economics Research, DESPR; Deputy Branch Chief, SRB

 Dr. Duffy is principally responsible for NIDA's economics, opioid use disorder treatment services research, and treatment quality measurement and management portfolios.
 She is also a member of NIDA’s Research Training Committee.
-Prior to joining NIDA she spent eight years as a senior research economist at the Office of Applied Studies (now Center for Behavioral Health Statistics and Quality) at SAMSHA where she used data from large national data collection project, including the National Survey on Drug Use and Health (NSDUH) and Treatment Episode Data Set (TEDS), to conduct economic and health services research on substance abuse treatment and costs.
-Prior to joining SAMHSA, Dr. Duffy worked for the Maryland Health Services Cost Review Commission and the U.S. Agency for Healthcare Research and Quality where she published several articles in the substance abuse treatment, health services research, and economics literatures.
+Prior to joining NIDA, she was a senior research economist at the Office of Applied Studies (now Center for Behavioral Health Statistics and Quality) at SAMSHA where she used data from large national data collection projects, including the National Survey on Drug Use and Health (NSDUH) and Treatment Episode Data Set (TEDS), to conduct economic and health services research on substance abuse treatment and costs.
+Dr. Duffy has also worked for the Maryland Health Services Cost Review Commission and the U.S. Agency for Healthcare Research and Quality where she published several articles in the substance abuse treatment, health services research, and economics literatures.
 She received her Ph.D. in economics from the University of North Carolina, Chapel Hill.

 - Lori J. Ducharme, Ph.D. – Health Scientist Administrator